Feyerabend/cc/ch06/addition/psychology/README.md

 debugging, clearer specifications, and more rational design decisions.

 LLMs do not eliminate the need for judgment; they sharpen the need for it.
-Kahneman’s work helps programmers recognize where human and machine intuition are most likely to fail, and how disciplined methods—testing, specification, review, and formal reasoning—can turn fast generation into reliable systems.
+Kahneman’s work helps programmers recognise where human and machine intuition are most likely to fail, and how disciplined methods—testing, specification, review, and formal reasoning—can turn fast generation into reliable systems.

 ![Slow](./../../assets/image/slow.png) ![Noice](./../../assets/image/noice.png)